352695/AzureRmStorageQueue/README.md

 ## Changelog

+### 01/10/2018
+* Contribution from John O'Sullivan that implements a custom expiration time for the queued message

 ### 12/05/2017
 * Implemented some measures in order to avoid conflicts between different assembly versions, more specifically Microsoft.WindowsAzure.Storage.Dll.